mahmoudmagdy4318/events-management/README.md

 - React Js
 - HTML&CSS
 - Bootstrap
-- Api componants like "react-date-picker" and "multiselect-react-dropdown"
+- Api components like "react-date-picker" and "multiselect-react-dropdown"
 - Axios (used axios instance to handle responses and errors coming from the server)